Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 The S. Mark Taper Foundation Imaging Center is certified by the American College of Radiology in breast ultrasound and breast biopsies.

-When is a Ultrasound-Guided, Needle Core Breast Biopsy?
+When Is a Ultrasound-Guided, Needle Core Breast Biopsy Recommended?

 This procedure may be performed when: